iVis-at-Bilkent/cytoscape.js-expand-collapse/README.md

 cytoscape-expand-collapse
 ================================================================================

+**We are in the process of developing a new unified framework for complexity management of graphs.
+Thus this repositoy is no longer being maintained**

 ## Description

 This extension provides an interface to expand/collapse nodes and edges for better management of complexity of Cytoscape.js compound graphs, distributed under [The MIT License](https://opensource.org/licenses/MIT).